How To Price Moving Jobs: A Pricing Guide for Small Businesses

-- Large and heavy items: include pianos, safes etc. If you’re able to move these big, heavy items, charge extra.
+- Large and heavy items: include pianos, safes, etc. If you can move these big, heavy items, charge extra.
 Moving a piano should cost $150 to $800.

 All in all, a move within a state should cost the customer around $1,170 based on a weight of 7,400 pounds and a crew of four.
 Of course, this price will go up and down depending on the location.
 A move between states should cost around $5,630 with a weight of 7,400 pounds on average and a distance of 1,220 miles (with the same caveat as before), according to Angie’s List.

 Looking for a great way to make clear, detailed, accurate estimates that help you gain and keep clients, communicate costs up-front, and work within your budget?
 FreshBooks can help.
 Our estimating software is a cloud-based solution that works for moving projects of all types and scales.
 Plus, you can get started with FreshBooks for free!Click here to learn more about the features of our online estimating software.